JetBrains/guide/site/webstorm/tips/extract-type-alias/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
 Did you know that you can extract a type alias in your TypeScript code using a familiar shortcut for the *Extract variable* refactoring: *Cmd+Alt+V* on macOS and *Ctrl+Alt+V* on Windows and Linux.
----